arajpu-lgtm/ses598-space-robotics-and-ai-2026/assignments/terrain_mapping_drone_control/README.md

 <img width="1195" height="1020" alt="image" src="https://github.com/user-attachments/assets/6e3d9610-a63a-4949-88a1-a14166a9ed50" />

-Students will develop a controller for a PX4-powered drone to efficiently search, map, and analyze cylindrical rock formations in an unknown environment.
-The drone must identify two rock formations (10m and 7m tall cylinders), estimate their dimensions, and successfully land on top of the taller cylinder.
+Students will develop a controller for a PX4-powered drone to efficiently search, map, and analyze 3D objects in an unknown environment.
+The drone must map the Perseverance rover, and land on it.

 ### Mission Objectives
-1. Search and locate all cylindrical rock formations
+1. Search and locate the rover
-2. Map and analyze rock dimensions:
+2. Map the rover in 3D
-   - Estimate height and diameter of each cylinder
-   - Determine positions in the world frame
-3. Land safely on top of the taller cylinder
+3. Land safely on top of the rover
 4. Complete mission while logging time and energy performance.

 ### Evaluation Criteria (100 points)